oroinc/documentation/user/back-office/dashboards/widgets/recent-emails.rst

 The Recent Emails widget allows you to see most recent additions to your inbox and outbox.

 .. image:: /user/img/dashboards/recent_emails.png
+   :alt: A sample of the Recent Emails widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: